 Just like we are all different from the outside, similarly, we all have different types of thinking from each other.
-Our brain may look the same, but the way of using it is different for everyone.
+Our brains may look the same, but the way of using them is different for everyone.
 Different types of thinking in psychology make different types of thinkers.
-Just like everyone has a computer, but someone becomes Bill Gates, Mark Zuckerberg by using it and some consider it to be just a means of entertainment.
+Just like everyone has a computer, someone becomes Bill Gates, and Mark Zuckerberg by using it and some consider it to be just a means of entertainment.
 What makes the difference between extraordinary and ordinary is their thinking process.

 What are the 7 Most Common Types of Thinkers?